fi-muni/PA165/tasks/seminar-persistence2.md

 Don't forget to clean up all TODO items in `Product` and `Category` entities.
 There are several TODO items that require you to either delete some code or uncomment some code.

-Then write a unit test Task02 that tests this works.
-In the test `@BeforeClass` first create two categories Electro and Kitchen.
+Then you need to write tests into file Task02.
+In the `@BeforeClass` first create two categories Electro and Kitchen.
 Then, still in`@BeforeClass` create 3 products: Flashlight, Kitchen robot, Plate.
 Place them in the appropriate categories and commit transaction.
 Store these entity instances that you have created in `@BeforeClass` in instance variables, so that rest of the test method can access them.

 Then write 5 unit tests - one for each category and one for each product.

 In each test create a new entity manager, search for the entity and assert that it has correct content of e.g. `java.util.Set`.

 Hint: there are two helper methods prepared for you: `assertContainsCategoryWithName`, `assertContainsProductWithName`.

 **Task 03**
 Create DAO object for Product into package cz.fi.muni.pa165.dao.
 Interface ProductDao is already prepared for you, you need to implement only the implementation ProductDaoImpl.
 Use Repository annotation on the DaoImpl.
-Create findAll, findById, create, delete.
+Implement findAll, findById, create, delete.
 To get entity manager inside DAO use `@PersistenceContext`.

 To implement `findAll()`, you will need to use JPQL this is what you need:
 ```java